-Commitment Statement: Oxides will be stabilized, in muffle furnaces and packaged to meet the DOE long-term storage standard.
-Responsibility: L. D. Romine, DOE-RL, Project Manager Applicable Facilities: Plutonium Finishing Plant И. 19 Commitment Deliverable: Complete stabilization and packaging of oxides (>30 wt% Pu/Ų).
-Due Date: May 2004 • •
+Commitment Statement :: Oxides will b e stabilized, in muffle furnaces and packaged to meet the DOE lon g-term storage standard.
+Responsibility: L. D. Romine e, DOE-RL, Project Manager Applicable Facilities: Plutonium Fi inishing Plant Commitment Deliverab ole: Complete stabilization and packaging of oxides (>30 wt% Pu/U).
+Due Date: May 2004

-Commitment Statement: Stabilization of solutions has been initiated through the utilization of the prototype denitrator calciner.
+• Commitment Statement: Stabilization of solutions has been initiated through the utilization of the prototype denitrator calciner.
 This equipment is being utilized to develop design/process criteria for a production calciner which is currently being maintained as a backup to the primary solutions stabilization.
-The MgOH2 precipitation process will be utilized for processing the majority of PFP solutions and precipitate will be oxidized in muffle furnaces and packaged to meet the DOE long-term storage standard.
-L. D. Romine, DOE-RL, Project Manager Responsibility: Applicable Facilities: Plutonium Finishing Plant Commitment Deliverable: Complete stabilization and packaging of plutonium solutions.
+The MgOH2 precipitation process is being utilized for processing the majority of PFP solutions and precipitate will be oxidized in muffle furnaces and packaged to meet the DOE long-term storage standard.

+L. D. Romine, DOE-RL, Project Manager

+Plutonium Finishing Plant

+Applicable Facilities: Commitment Deliverable: Complete stabilization and packaging of plutonium solutions.

 Due Date: December 2001